-In identifying and assessing risks of material misstatement in respect of non-compliance with laws and regulations, including fraud, we considered the following:
+In identifying and assessing risks of material misstatement in respect of non-compliance with laws and regulations, including fraud, I:

-- the nature of the sector, control environment and operational performance including the design of the Crown Estate Fund Investment Account's accounting policies; - inquiring of management, Crown Estate Fund Investment Account's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the Crown Estate Fund Investment Account's policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations including the Crown Estate Fund Investment Account's controls relating to the Crown Estate Fund Investment Account's compliance with the Crown Estate Act 1961, the Memorandum of Understanding between the Crown Estate Commissioners and the Commissioners for the Reduction of National Debt and Managing Public Money. - discussing among the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
+- considered the nature of the sector, control environment and operational performance including the design of the Crown Estate Fund Investment Account's accounting policies; - inquired of management, the Crown Estate Fund Investment Account's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the Crown Estate Fund Investment Account's policies and procedures on: - o identifying, evaluating and complying with laws and regulations; - detecting and responding to the risks of fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations including the Crown Estate Fund Investment Account's controls relating to the Crown Estate Fund Investment Account's compliance with the Crown Estate Act 1961 and Managing Public Money; - inquired of management, the Crown Estate Fund Investment Account's head of internal audit and those charged with governance whether: - they were aware of any instances of non-compliance with laws and regulations; - they had knowledge of any actual, suspected, or alleged fraud; - discussed with the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.

 As a result of these procedures, I considered the opportunities and incentives that may exist within the Crown Estate Fund Investment Account for fraud and identified the greatest potential for fraud in the following areas: revenue recognition and posting of unusual journals.
-In common with all audits under ISAs (UK), I am also required to perform specific procedures to respond to the risk of management override of controls.
+In common with all audits under ISAs (UK), I am also required to perform specific procedures to respond to the risk of management override.

-I also obtained an understanding of the Crown Estate Fund Investment Account's framework of authority as well as other legal and regulatory frameworks in which the Crown Estate Fund Investment Account operates, focusing on those laws and regulations that had a direct effect on material amounts and disclosures in the financial statements or that had a fundamental effect on the operations of the Crown Estate Fund Investment Account.
-The key laws and regulations I considered in this context included the Crown Estate Act 1961, the Memorandum of Understanding between the Crown Estate Commissioners and the Commissioners for the Reduction of National Debt and Managing Public Money.
+I obtained an understanding of the Crown Estate Fund Investment Account's framework of authority and other legal and regulatory frameworks in which the Crown Estate Fund Investment Account operates.
+I focused on those laws and regulations that had a direct effect on material amounts and disclosures in the financial statements or that had a fundamental effect on the operations of the Crown Estate Fund Investment Account.
+The key laws and regulations I considered in this context included the Crown Estate Act 1961 and Managing Public Money.